tixxit/tomswitzer.net/_posts/2011-02-04-super-simple-javascript-queue.markdown

 layout: post
 title: Super Simple JavaScript Queue
 keywords: javascript, programming, algorithms, size matters
+description: "A simple queue implementation, optimized for minified source size."
 ---
 One of the things I like about JavaScript is that it rewards funky coding techniques.
 Good JavaScript is short and sweet.
 Simple to use and fast to